counseling & career center

 - Why Do I Need This Science Class?

-Credit Recovery: E2020 credit recovery starts November 9! - Click the information sheet for dates, classes available, and costs.
+Credit Recovery: Second semester E2020 credit recovery starts February 7! - Click the information sheet for dates, classes available, and costs.
 Register for classes on Payschools.
 E2020/Edgunity credit recovery classes meet Tuesdays, Wednesdays, and Thursdays after school from 3:15 to 5:15 in Labs 209/211 (English, Social Studies, and Math) and 235/237 (Science).
+First semester classes end February 23.
+Second semester runs February 7 through May 18.

 Contact Mr. Surdenick in the SSC for more information about the exciting opportunities offered at your local Technical Campus.
 Click on the pictures for links to each program.